NuGet/NuGetDocs/NuGet.Docs/Create/uwp-create.md

 There are two ways to figure out which dependencies to list:

 1. Use ILDasm to look at your dll to see what assemblies are actually needed at runtime.
 Then determine which NuGet package that comes from.
 This is the hard way.
-2. Use the [NuSpec Dependency Generator](https://github.com/onovotny/ReferenceGenerator) tool created by one of the Windows Platform Developer MVPs.
+2. Use the [NuSpec Dependency Generator](https://github.com/onovotny/ReferenceGenerator) **3rd party** tool.
 The tool automates the process and updates your .nuspec file with the depependant packages on build.
 It is available via a NuGet package, [NuSpec.ReferenceGenerator](https://www.nuget.org/packages/NuSpec.ReferenceGenerator/).

 See the project.json document for details on supports and includes features that both help in the creation of a package that support the dotnet TxM.